NicoBarragan/smartcontract-lottery-ts/README.md

-Repo that imeplements a decentralized lottery based on samrt contracts, with its scripts and tests.
+Repo that imeplements a decentralized lottery based on smart contracts, with its scripts and tests.